-For close to seven years I've been the Saturday/Sunday blues radio host on WBFO 88.7 the NPR affiliate based in Buffalo, NY.
-I have never missed a day in all that time, even while on tour/vacation.
+For close to seven years I was the Saturday/Sunday blues radio host on WBFO 88.7 the NPR affiliate based in Buffalo, NY.
+I never missed a day in all that time, even while on tour/vacation.
 Supporting the top blues artists past and present with airplay, interviews, and show promotion was the main focus of the broadcast.
 With over three decades of being intimately a part of the blues world locally, nationally and internationally as a performer this was a perfect fit.
 Some months ago my 5 hr.
 Sunday show was abruptly cut and I was moved to Saturdays, but for only 2 hours.
-Instead of a blues show on Sunday, the station opted for canned repeats of Ted Talks, All Things Considered, etc. On top of losing 3 of programming, I was told I was now strictly limited to 90 minutes of setup time for my weekly show.
+Instead of a blues show on Sunday, the station opted for canned repeats of Ted Talks, All Things Considered, etc. On top of losing 3 hr. of programming, I was told I was now strictly limited to 90 minutes of setup time for my weekly show.
 With sometimes 10 or more new releases each week at around 45-60 minutes each to listen to in real time, emailing and talking with labels, artists, publicists, social media management, etc. my hands were tied.
 How do I do all that, plus the show production, 30-60 minute interviews with artists and then edit them all in 90 minutes?
 It's not possible.
 I wasn't happy, and the show suffered.
 Not to mention Saturday night is for live music, so who's sitting at home by the radio/computer/smartphone?
 I know I'm not, I'm usually onstage somewhere.
 It just wasn't working.

 I feel the songs in rotation are among the best in classic and contemporary blues music...a veritable Blizzard of Blues.